Mayor-elect announces new Facebook show to answer questions from constituents

-Mason will be sworn in as mayor on Tuesday, May 2.
-The City of Enid posted the first show on Tuesday with outgoing Mayor George Pankonin as Mason’s guest.
+Mason will be sworn in as mayor on Tuesday, May 2, 2023.
+The city of Enid posted the first show on Tuesday with outgoing Mayor George Pankonin as Mason’s guest.

 Mason said the show will feature him answering questions from Enid residents.
 Each show will last about 10 minutes.